 The new WHO classification of GI tumors: pros and cons will be discussed.
 The participants will have the opportunity to review 60 digitized cases (virtual microscopy) four weeks prior to and after the course.

 This course is designed for practicing pathologists as well as senior pathology trainees.
-Attendance is limited to 80 participants.

 Michael Vieth, MD